TARADevOps/tsuki-webshop/DOCKER_DEPLOYMENT.md

      docker-compose up -d

+If you Wish to View the Containers in the Shell

+    docker ps

 After a few moments you should see your WordPress app running at https://www.yourdomain.com & your Admin UI at https://devpanel.yourdomain.com ready to be configured.

 ### STEP 6: WordPress Installation & Configuration